 All of these features we will expand upon below, but the central issue is this: Most of the features listed here that WP Engine lacks or limits come standard with other hosts, at a fraction of the price.

 For example, Dreamhost, typically considered one of the more expensive hosting options available at $7.95/month, offers unlimited and well managed solutions in every feature where WP Engine falls short.
 You could even get your own dedicated server with 1&1 Hosting for just $5 more per month than what you’d pay at WP Engine.

 This is not to say that WP Engine isn’t worth the premium price tag if you prioritize scalability, security, and piece of mind about your data.
 But these features are more specific than most webmasters typically need.
 WP Engine isn’t overpriced, but many customers can find a host better suited to their needs without shelling out so much money.

-No Live Chat Support, No 24/7 Support for Basic Plans
+3. No 24/7 Phone Support for Basic Plans